-Commissions for the agent is usually between 30% to 40% of gross licensing revenue, but can run as high as 50%, especially before you have a track record.
-Some agents may require you to pay certain expenses incurred such as trade show costs, costs of creating promotional packages and travel costs.
-Make sure that any expense over a pre-agreed upon amount are approved by you before incurred or put a monthly cap on payments.
-You don’t want to get surprised high invoices at the end of the month.
+Commissions for the agent are usually between 30% to 40% of gross licensing revenue but can run as high as 50%, especially before you have a track record.
+Some agents may require you to pay certain expenses incurred such as trade show costs, costs of creating promotional packages, and travel costs.
+Make sure that any expense over a pre-agreed upon amount is approved by you before incurred or put a monthly cap on payments.
+You don’t want to get surprised by high invoices at the end of the month.
 Where possible, list any expenses you both know will be paid by you, and those that will not, in the agreement.

 Termination of Agreement

 Termination is one of the most important clauses.
 You don’t want to be stuck with someone who is not pulling his or her weight.
 However, an agent cannot guarantee success, there are too many things out of their control, such as the economy, for example.
 Most will be reluctant to early termination clauses, and if you do not have a track record of success, you may not have the power to overcome this point.
 However, termination should always be available for breaches of the agreement, such as not paying you your royalties or signing agreements without your final approval.